ijprest/tools/_parse-parameters.md

 ```

 Note that the parser converts forward slashes `/` to dashes '-' before calling
-your callback).
-So in the above example, `/f` on the command-line would have
+your callback for single-character aliases.
+So in the above example, `/f` on the
-called the `-f` callback.
+command-line would have called the `-f` callback.

 ### Positional arguments